GandholiSarat/mtech-llm-from-scratch/README.md

 # LLM From Scratch (CPU-First)

-This project implements a **GPT-style decoder-only Transformer language model** from first principles using **PyTorch**.
+This project implements a **GPT-style decoder-only Transformer language model** from first principles using **PyTorch**, with a strong emphasis on **architectural correctness, numerical fidelity, and debuggability**.

-The focus is on:
-- Explicit tensor operations
-- Architectural clarity
-- CPU-first development for correctness and debuggability
-- Understanding how modern LLMs work internally
+The project progresses from:
+- building a GPT model entirely from scratch
+to:
+- loading **GPT-2 pretrained weights** into the same implementation
+to:
+- **parameter-efficient fine-tuning** and controlled inference comparison

+All core model logic (attention, MLP, training, inference) is written manually.

-This project is inspired by Sebastian Raschka’s *LLMs-from-scratch* repository, but all code is written independently as part of an M.Tech project.
+This project is inspired by Sebastian Raschka’s *LLMs-from-scratch*, but all code is implemented independently as part of an **M.Tech project**.

+---

+## Core Focus

+- Explicit tensor operations and shape discipline
+- Decoder-only Transformer internals
+- CPU-first development for correctness and debugging
+- Avoiding high-level LLM abstractions
+- Understanding *why* LLMs work, not just *how to use them*

 ---